 Successful marketing managers need to assert their need for resources, time, and the flexibility to do things correctly and well.

-So before you start on any actual marketing work, your absolute first priority is to get control of the KPI conversation.
+So before you start on any actual marketing work, your absolute priority is to get control of the KPI conversation.

 - First, get your manager’s/boss’s/CMO’s/founder’s business goals, and vision of what success in the marketplace looks like.
 Ask, “What does success here look like?”

 - Turn all of the covert expectations into overt ones.
 When you hear words like “awareness,” “publicity,” “thought leadership,” or any other ambiguous terms, PUSH BACK.
 Make them spell out the real goal behind the stated goal.
 Say, “As a marketer, I know that everything I do has to come back in some way to sales, so may I suggest we measure X?”

 - Make sure your KPIs are within your direct control.
 You can be responsible for the quality and quantity of leads you generate for the sales team, but you cannot be responsible for the sales team’s success at closing deals.

 - Make sure the KPIs are as reasonable as possible.
 Two things make this tough: first, you’ll probably over-promise because you’re trying to impress your boss.
 Second, you may not know what a reasonable baseline is.
 Some leads, for instance in the enterprise software space, are ungodly expensive by nature.
 Do research, come to the conversation prepared, and take your best crack.

 Once you have this established: MAKE A SIMPLE TRACKING SPREADSHEET that you can use to show progress on ONE OR TWO KEY METRICS, relative to the goal.
 This is essential because your boss will probably forget the goals or move the goalpost.

 You’ll be working on priorities 2 and 3 at the same time.
 Priority #2 deals with extreme short-term measures, and Priority #3 deals with your 90-day plan.